Sampling (signal processing): Bit depth

 Audio is typically recorded at 8-, 16-, and 24-bit depth; which yield a theoretical maximum signal-to-quantization-noise ratio (SQNR) for a pure sine wave of, approximately; 49.93 dB, 98.09 dB, and 122.17 dB.
 CD quality audio uses 16-bit samples.
 Thermal noise limits the true number of bits that can be used in quantization.
-Few analog systems have signal to noise ratios (SNR) exceeding 120 dB.
-However, digital signal processing operations can have very high dynamic range, consequently it is common to perform mixing and mastering operations at 32-bit precision and then convert to 16- or 24-bit for distribution.
+Few analog systems have a signal-to-noise ratio (SNR) exceeding 120 dB.
+However, digital signal processing operations can have very high dynamic range; consequently, it is common to perform mixing and mastering operations at 32-bit floating-point precision and then convert to 16- or 24-bit for distribution.

 Speech sampling

 Speech signals, i.e., signals intended to carry only human speech, can usually be sampled at a much lower rate.
 For most phonemes, almost all of the energy is contained in the 100 Hz – 4 kHz range, allowing a sampling rate of 8 kHz.
 This is the sampling rate used by nearly all telephony systems, which use the G.711 sampling and quantization specifications.